metamn/react/content/blog/on-design-sytems/index.md

 Component libraries are loose.
 They offer the basics and let customisation happen at any point, any time.

-Design systems are more expensive to create, and easier to use.
-As [Braid's Playroom](https://seek-oss.github.io/braid-design-system/) shows non-devs can create with a design system, too.
+Design systems are more expensive to create, and easier to use later.
+As [Braid's Playroom](https://seek-oss.github.io/braid-design-system/) shows even non-devs can create with a design system.

 ## Features

-Purpose and audience defines type and features.
+Purpose and audience defines a design systems' type and features.

 Material Design goes full circle.
 From top-bottom connects designers and their tools with developers of all platforms and technologies.
 From Figma to React and native apps everything is in a system.